 - Spending time outdoors, particularly during dawn and dusk hours, when mosquitoes are most active

-- Walking or hiking through tall grasses, weeds, other foliage
+- Walking or hiking through tall grasses or dense vegetation

 Why Do Mosquitoes Bite People?

-The mosquitoes use the sharp tip of their piercing mouthparts (proboscis) to penetrate the skin and draw the blood out.
-While doing so, mosquitoes inject their saliva, which contains an anticoagulant, to prevent the blood from clotting.
-This way the insects can then easily withdraw the proboscis out of the skin and fly away.
-If you don't swat them first.
+Female mosquitoes bite humans to feed on blood.
+The nutrients in your blood help the females nourish and lay eggs.
+They use the sharp tip of their piercing mouthpart, the proboscis, to penetrate skin and draw out the blood.
+While doing so, mosquitoes inject their saliva, which contains an anticoagulant, to prevent blood from clotting.
+They easily withdraw the proboscis and fly away.

 Why Do Mosquito Bites Itch?

-Not every mosquito bite will cause the same reaction in your body.
-Some bites will go completely unnoticed, while others may drive you crazy with the itching for days.
-Some people may never react to a mosquito bite, while others may become tolerant to mosquito saliva after much exposure to it.
+This response is learned, and it probably wasn’t the reaction you had when you got your first bite.
+Not every mosquito bite will cause the same reaction.
+Some bites may go unnoticed, while others may drive you crazy, itching for days.
+Some people don’t react to a bite.
+After much exposure to mosquito saliva, some become tolerant to it.

 How Do You Treat a Mosquito Bite?

-- Apply calamine lotion, corticosteroid cream, or anti-itch cream
+- Apply calamine lotion or an anti-itch cream

 - Take an oatmeal bath